TomasBoda/agent-lang/thesis.md

     const max_speed = 260;
 }
 ```
-Properties of type `const` are used for instance when generating random initial coordinates of agents, since they are calculated only once at the beginning of the simulation.
+Properties of type `const` are used in cases when we need to for instance generate random initial coordinates of agents, since they are calculated only once at the beginning of the simulation.
 ```
 agent person 10 {
     const x_spawn = random(100, 200);